Trade Careers in Connecticut

 On-the-Job Training Varies Offered by employers in solar, carpentry, and welding

-β€œConnecticut has over 1,600 active apprentices in construction and manufacturing trades.” - CT DOL3
+β€œConnecticut has over 1,600 active apprentices in construction and manufacturing trades.” - CT DOL[^3]

 🏫 Trade Schools in Connecticut

-Public and private trade schools across Connecticut offer hands-on programs that lead directly to jobs in the trades.
+Public and private trade schools across Connecticut offer hands-on programs that prepare you for jobs in the trades; employment outcomes vary by location and job market.

-πŸŽ“ Tip: Programs at Connecticut technical colleges often qualify for PACT (Pledge to Advance Connecticut), a tuition-free community college program.
+πŸŽ“ Tip: Programs at Connecticut technical colleges often qualify for PACT (Pledge to Advance Connecticut), a tuition‑free community college program for eligible students; fees and materials may still apply.

 Why Attend Trade School in Connecticut?